Cafe CLIL Discussion 18: Moving to English-medium Education

 'The most important part of CALP is the general academic language that students need.'

 So, one suggestion is find a role for the language teachers based on the same concepts and procedures as the content teachers.
 You have to identify the sort of things subject teachers do well.
-The Teaching Other Subjects Through English book is mentioned,
+The Teaching Other Subjects Through English book

 - 30 years of EFL practice and not one page says 'this is what subject teachers do well'